-HP 303 - Honors Seminar (1)
+HP 303 - Honors Capstone (1)

 This course is an in-depth exploration in an area of community interest.
-The course relies on research, discussion prepared and presented by students and a service project.
+The course relies on research, discussion and a service project.
 It is approached in a non-traditional manner.
 It is open only to Honors Program students.
 Honors Program credits are earned above and beyond degree requirements.
 They do not count toward graduation.
-Contact Hours: (1,0)
+Contact Hours: (.5,0)